We may earn money or products from the companies mentioned in this post.

 How to Start a Sourdough Starter or should I say a Rye sourdough starter, is from The Week-end Bakery.
 It makes the absolutely best rye sourdough bread ever.
-I started my rye sourdough starter in July of 2012 and have made Rye Sourdough Bread at least once a week ever since.
-I have given the link for The Week-end Bakery, so you too can follow the easy directions found there and start your own rye sourdough starter.
-Have fun with your new starter and make it your own!
+I started my rye sourdough starter in July of 2012.
+I’ve made Rye Sourdough Bread at least once a week ever since.
+I have given the link for The Week-end Bakery, so you can follow the easy directions and start your own rye sourdough starter too.
+Have fun with your new starter!

 All Sourdough Starters

-All sourdough starters, whether you use rye flour, white flour or whole wheat flour are made basically this same way, using the same procedure and formula.
-Starters are very forgiving and depending on how you like your starter, thin or thick, you really can’t ruin it.
-White flour starters are usually 1 cup flour to 1 cup water and whole wheat flour is usually 3/4 cup whole wheat flour to 3/4 cup water.
+All sourdough starters, whether you use rye flour, white flour or whole wheat flour are made basically the same way.
+Using the same procedure and formula.
+Starters are very forgiving.
+Depending on how you like your starter, thin or thick, you really can’t ruin it.
+White flour starters are usually 1 cup flour to 1 cup water and whole wheat flour starters are 3/4 cup whole wheat flour to 3/4 cup water.
 Flour, water and time equals a starter.

 A Rye Starter

-A rye starter based on rye flour is easy to maintain and doesn’t turn into a slurry like a wheat or white starter does when you forget about it.
-It’s easy to maintain and easy to stir because it contains no gluten.
+A rye starter based on rye flour is easy to maintain.
+It doesn’t turn into a slurry like a wheat or white starter does when you forget about it.
+It’s easy to maintain and contains no gluten.
 It smells very nice, similar to fruit.
 It’s also very forgiving in the amount you feed it…a few tablespoons of water and rye flour.
-First things first, use a clean jar and always use clean non-metal spoons for stirring.
+But, first things first.
+Use a clean jar and always use clean non-metal spoons for stirring.

 Flour and Water

 Use organic whole grain rye flour.
 Start out small and increase amounts gradually.
 Be sure to use water that does not contain chlorine.
 Most tap water has a small amount of chlorine added.
 When in doubt, use bottled water.
 I always do.
-I use spring water that I use specifically for my starter.
+Set aside a gallon of spring water and use it specifically for your starter.
 Keep the water at room temperature.
 I cover my jar with gauze that I place over the top of the jar and secure with a rubber band.